Rigidity of 3-colorings of the discrete torus: Remarks and Open Problems

 \section{Remarks and Open Problems}

 In this section we discuss a few open problems and make a remark. \begin{enumerate} \item (Tori with odd side length) In this work we consider a uniformly sampled proper $3$-coloring of a high-dimensional discrete torus with even side length.
 Our main result is that for such a coloring, with high probability, one of the two bipartition classes is dominated by a single color.
-How will this result change if we take $n$, the side length of the torus, to be odd?
-Since tori with odd side length are no longer bipartite, some change must occur.
-We expect that in this situation, a typical coloring will exhibit three `pure phases', regions in which locally one of the bipartition classes is dominated by a single color, separated by a single, roughly straight, interface. \item (Positive temperature) In physical terminology, the proper $3$-coloring model is the zero-temperature case of the antiferromagnetic 3-state Potts model.
+How will this result change if we take $n$, the side length of the torus, to be odd? since tori with odd side length are no longer bipartite, some change must occur.
+We expect that in this situation, we will find in a typical coloring three `pure phase' regions.
+Each of these regions will have a distinct dominant color coloring one of its bipartition classes while the two remaining colors equally dominate the other bipartition class.
+Every two regions will be separated by a single long odd interface (of size roughly $n^{d-1}$), and the vertices on each side of the interface will be colored by the dominant color of their region. \item (Positive temperature) In physical terminology, a uniformly chosen proper $3$-coloring is the zero-temperature case of the antiferromagnetic 3-state Potts model.
 The positive temperature version of this model is defined as follows.
 A $3$-coloring $f$, not necessarily proper, of the underlying graph is sampled with probability proportional to $\exp(-\beta H(f))$, where $\beta>0$ is a parameter proportional to the inverse temperature and $H(f)$ is the number of edges $(u,v)$ for which $f(u)=f(v)$.
 We expect that the analog of Theorem~\ref{thm: main} continues to hold when the temperature is small, but positive (that is, when $\beta$ is sufficiently large).
 Proving this is complicated by the fact that non-proper $3$-colorings are no longer related to height functions. \item (Larger number of colors) As explained in Section~\ref{sec: BG}, it is expected that Theorem~\ref{thm: main} has a natural extension to proper colorings of the torus with more than 3 colors.
 Specifically, that for each $q$ there is some $d_0(q)$ such that if $d\ge d_0(q)$ then a typical proper $q$-coloring of $\TT$ has the property that the $q$ colors split into two sets of sizes $\lfloor q/2 \rfloor$ and $\lceil q/2\rceil$ with each bipartition class dominated by colors from one of the two sets.
 Proving this is wide open even for the case $q=4$.
 A result of Vigoda \cite{V00} implies that $d_0(q)\ge \frac{3}{11} q$.
 In \cite[Conjecture 5.3]{EG12} it is conjectured that $d_0(q) = q/2$, at least in the sense that certain ``long range influences'' exist if and only if $d\ge q/2$.
 However, any result showing that $d_0(q)<\infty$ will constitute a major advance. \end{enumerate}